fonturbel-lab/R_caffe/README.md

 05.- Other ANOVA designs part 2

+06.- Other ANOVA designs part 3

-06.- MANOVA
+07.- MANOVA

-07.- Linear regression and correlation
+08.- Linear regression and correlation

-08.- Multiple linear regression
+09.- Multiple linear regression

 ## Terms of use